What should Japan do?

 Weaknesses

-• Climate places very low political agenda and energy crisis worsens the situation.
+• Climate places very low political agenda and energy crisis worsen the situation.

-• Very few friendly members in the current government.
+• Very few friendly members in the current government and legislators.

-• Weak RE support from public and public mobilization.
+• Weak RE public support and public mobilization.

 Threats